Sharad P. Paul: Early life and education

 Paul was born in England, and grew up in India.
 His parents moved to India when he was a child, and he has lived in New Zealand since 1991.
 He graduated as a Doctor of Medicine from the University of Madras in 1988.
-He holds a M Phil in Medical Law and Ethics from the University of Glasgow in 2002.
+He completed a Master of Philosophy in Medical Law and Ethics at the University of Glasgow (2002), followed by a second MPhil research degree at the University of Queensland, where his research centered on skin surgery, biomechanics, and the anatomical principles that underpin skin tension lines.